roovo/obsidian-card-board/README.md

 Only tags that exactly match those used in the settings will be hidden.

 #### Completed tasks
+If you choose to show completed tasks on your board, you will only see completed tasks that would have appeared in one of the other columns had it not been completed, so it only contains tasks that *belong* on the board.

-When a task is shown in a column due to tags on sub-tasks it will only show in that column if those subtasks are incomplete.
+If you have columns based on tags and a task is shown in a column due to tags on sub-tasks it will only show in that column if those subtasks are incomplete.
 So the following task is shown only in the Barney column as the Wilma sub-task is complete:

 ![wilma_barney](/images/wilma_barney.png?raw=true)

-This does mean that a card can appear in the completed column of a tag board even if the top level task is not complete, e.g for the above example if the barney task is marked as complete the card will move to the Completed column:
+This does mean that a card can appear in the completed column even if the top level task is not complete, e.g for the above example if the barney task is marked as complete the card will move to the Completed column:

 ![wilma_barney_completed](/images/wilma_barney_completed.png?raw=true)

-The board config defines which tasks will appear on a Tag board, and this is true for the completed column too; only tasks which would appear on the board if all tasks and subtasks were marked as incomplete can ever be in the Completed column.

 ### Board Filters